csakoda/prepare-hg-transplant/README.md

 # Purpose

-This script prepares a 'hg transplant' from an existing branch, (optionally) filtering out all the commits that are merges
+This script prepares an `hg transplant` from an existing branch, (optionally) filtering out all the commits that are merges, outputing the `hg` command that should be run

 # A Stern Warning